What to Expect:

 Be open to change and ready to learn new skills.

 What Should You Expect from us:

-Give you a sense of belonging to the project.
+To give you a sense of belonging to the project we assign.

 However, this does not ensure that you will be doing this line of work.